freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/blocks/learn-about-speculation-and-requests/67efdfa59ffafb1f2a56381e.md

 `Sure, Jessica` è un modo per mostrare che sei aperto a discutere del problema.
 Un altro esempio:

-- Persona 1: `Do you have any ideas how to fix it?` - Questa persona sta chiedendo suggerimenti o soluzioni.
+- **Noah:** `Do you have any ideas how to fix it?` - Questa persona sta chiedendo suggerimenti o soluzioni.

-- Persona 2: `Sure.
+- **David:** `Sure.
 We could check the server logs and see what's wrong.` - Questa persona dice sì ed è pronta a condividere un suggerimento.

 # --scene--